ysengoku/42-ft_transcendence/doc/features/USER_MANAGEMENT.md

 Server provides multiple endpoints for the necessary for secure creation, logging in and logging outof users. `signup` and `login` endpoints also issue [CSRF token (cookies-to-header approach)](https://en.wikipedia.org/wiki/Cross-site_request_forgery#Cookie-to-header_token), another security measure of the project.

 The way CSRF protection works is that malicious side that attempts CSRF attack cannot read the cookies from another domain (Ponggers, in this case).
-However, the server expects it to be send in the header on each request.
+However, the server expects it to be sent in the header on each request.
 If they don't match, request fails, invalidating the attack.
 [Additional information.](https://stackoverflow.com/a/49301318)

 - `POST /api/signup`: Creates a new user account with a username, email, and password, if all the fields are valid.
 For security reasons, there are restrictions placed on passwords, which are specified in `settings.py`.
 Upon success, it returns JWTs in secure, HTTP-only cookies to start a session.
 Doesn't require CSRF token and issues a CSRF token.